avaframe/AvaFrame/docs/moduleLog2Report.rst

 To run
 ------

-* call generateReport(outDirectory, inputDictionary, plotDict, reportOneFile=True) in the run script of your computational module
+* call generateReport(outDirectory, reportDictList, cfgFLAGS, plotDict=plotDict) in the run script of your computational module